evolution7/Evolution7BugsnagBundle/README.md

 After the installation the bundle works without any additional settings required, but you can tweak some settings.

 ## Enabled Stages ##
-You can set for which environments you want Bugsnag to be enabled.
+You can set for which Symfony environments (`kernel.environment`) you want Bugsnag to be enabled.
 This is done through the enabled_stages setting:

 ```yml
 bugsnag:
     enabled_stages: [dev, prod, staging]
 ```

+These environments should match the environment as set in your application's `web/app.php`, `web/app_dev.php` and/or `app/console`.
 The default is to report bugs for the `prod` environment only.

 ## Notify Stages ##